 - some gnudi cooking water

-This dish is actually just another version of that tagliatelle we discovered some time ago.
-Because we love gnudi and they’re so easy to make, I decided to use them instead of pasta.
-Gnudi are basically a really light and fluffy type of gnocchi made with ricotta cheese.
-This time I used buckwheat flour, which gave them a lovely earthy and almost nutty flavor.
-Moreover, they’re gluten free.
+This dish is simply a variation on the tagliatelle we recently discovered.
+I decided to use gnudi instead of pasta because we love them and they’re so simple to make.
+Gnudi are light and fluffy gnocchi made from ricotta cheese.
+This time, I used buckwheat flour, which gave them a lovely earthy, almost nutty flavor.
+They’re also gluten-free.